 1926: Southpaw featherweight Harry Blitman fought his third bout which was also his third victory – this time by a knockout.

-1928(1st of Tishrei, 5698): As Al Smith, the first Roman Catholic to run for President campaigns against Herbert Hoover, Jews celebrate Rosh Hashanah.
+1928(1st of Tishrei, 5698): Rosh Hashanah observed as Al Smith, the first Roman Catholic to run for President campaigns against Herbert Hoover

 1929: In “Lower Manhattan, Arthur and Pauline (Rechstein) Gell-Mann gave birth to Nobel Prize winning physicist Murray Gell-Mann who studied and clarified the puzzling phenomenon of elementary subatomic particles; classifying them as “quarks” within an ordering system he called the Eightfold Way.
 The achievement earned him the Nobel Prize for Physics in 1969.
 He also served on the faculties of Chicago University, Princeton University and the California Institute of Technology.